rontarrant/gtkDcoding/docs/_posts/2019-04-05-0024-switch-and-light-switch.md

 As usual, we can ignore the self-referential argument, `Switch s`.
 It’s the same as `Button b`, `Widget w`, or `Event e`, all of which we’ve ignored in setting up callbacks in the past.

-In the body of the callback… wait a minute.
+In the body of the callback... wait a minute.
 Why do we get a `state`, but then have to set it?
 Good question.

 It seems that whereas we have the convenience of getting the `state` packaged with the signal, we still have to muck around to keep things in sync.
 To do that, we call `setState()`.